Are you ready for a challenge?

 - come back to this page and let us know if your friend saw anything different happening – with regards to your own behaviour, or the animal’s!

 Wanna learn more from yours truly?
 I have quite a few umbrellas.
 For you, some of them might be yellow, and others may be black.
-To access my umbrella collection, sign up for blog updates all about animal behaviour management, and I will also keep you posted about my upcoming free webinars and online courses about how to get happy, reasonably well behaved animals that thrive in the care of people.
+To access my umbrella collection, sign up to get notified about my online courses, and I will also keep you posted about my upcoming free webinars and blog posts – all about how to get happy, reasonably well behaved animals that thrive in the care of people.

 Carney et al., (2010).
 Power posing brief nonverbal displays affect neuroendocrine levels and risk tolerance.